fallen-icarus/cardano-loans/GettingStarted.md

   --tx-file tx.signed
 ```

 Remember that the lender must store the offer information with the offered loan amount.
-If lovelace is the offered asset, then an additional 3 ADA is required (due to the minimum UTxO limits.)
+If lovelace is the offered asset, then an additional 3 ADA is required (due to the minimum UTxO limits after the borrower accepts the loan).

 ### Checking all current offers
 This returns all open offers that belong to the lender.
+This allows the lender to keep track of all their offers despite the UTxOs being located in other addresses.

 ``` Bash
 cardano-loans query own-offers \